jzz0026/RNAseq_Mutation_cancer_risk_miniproject/README.md

 ### RNA-Seq data
 1. remove features with full of nan data.
 2. remove outliers from observations (e.g. overexpressing) that could greatly affect model performance.
 Isolation Forest was appied to drop outliers since it was based on randomn forest and can handle large, high-dimensional datasets.
 PCA was then used for visualization of this filtering step.
+About 10.11% observations were filtered and PCA showed a more acceptable variance than before filtering (Figure 1).

 <p align="center">
    <img src="https://cdn-images-1.medium.com/max/800/1*5TLIbEb96Wl8-b8AvByRww.jpeg" alt="alternate text" width="400">